pedrobranco1999/MLD2025/README.md

-# Machine learning and Databases at CAUP/IA in 2024
+# Machine learning and Databases at CAUP/IA in 2025

-The course has started!

 ## Course overview